Third Militarism: Split from Sánchez Cerro

-Upon the beginning of his presidency, rumors were sparked accusing him of involvement in the assassination of Sánchez Cerro.
+Upon the beginning of his presidency, rumors were sparked accusing him of involvement in the assassination of Sánchez Cerro, along with allegations that APRA had conspired with him.
 At a press conference in Washington, he criticized the government's harsh repression of APRA.
-After Sánchez Cerro's assassination, he also dispatched troops to the Lima Penitentiary which thwarted plans to execute Haya de la Torre.
+After Sánchez Cerro's assassination, he dispatched troops to the Lima Penitentiary which thwarted plans to execute Haya de la Torre.

+The Peruvian congress, filled with Sánchez Cerro's supporters passed a verdict of support for Benavides' government as the legitimate successor of Sánchez Cerro's.
+But soon after, his policies drifted apart from those of the ex-president.

+From 30 April to 2 May, he re-shuffled Sánchez Cerro's cabinet, repacking it with his supporters.
+He also removed his cousin as Minister of the Navy and Aviation in favour of Luis A. Flores, which was seen as an effort of Benavides to end Nepotism, which he had staunchly denounced during the Oncenio.
+The new cabinet began its first session on 3 May.

+On 20 June, the trial of Abelardo Leyva came to a verdict, with the prosecutor, Julio Barrionuevo, dropping all charges against all accused of involvement in the assassination other than Leyva and Angel Millón Ramos (who was charged with appending the assassination).
+The resolution dissatisfied Luis Flores, who resigned from his cabinet, and announced that he would subsequently oppose Benavides' regime.

 Operating under the slogan "Paz, Orden, Trabajo" (Peace, Order, Work), and promising an administration of "Peace and Concord" at his inauguration, he took a moderate and conciliatory stance to the country's internal politics, attempting to reconcile with APRA.
 His prime minister, Jorge Prado Ugarteche, served as a moderate and conciliator between APRA and the government.
-On 9 August 1933, a partial political amnesty was promulgated, allowing many political prisoners to leave jail, including Haya de la Torre.
-An issue of El Comercio published that day expressed indignance to this action, citing Sánchez Cerro's assassination as an "unforgivable act".
-The brief conciliation sparked rumors that he had also conspired with APRA in the assassination of Sánchez Cerro.
+On 9 August 1933, a political amnesty was promulgated, allowing most political prisoners to leave jail or return from exile, including Haya de la Torre, who was also given a unique status of protection by the administration who wished to prevent his assassination.
+An issue of El Comercio published the day expressed indignance towards the amnesty, citing Sánchez Cerro's assassination as an "unforgivable act".